Blade (character): Comics

 Due to an enzyme in his bloodstream resultant from his mother's being bitten by a vampire while giving birth to him, Blade is immune to the bites of typical, supernatural vampires.
 In certain instances, he also appeared immune to vampire hypnosis as well.
-He lacked superhuman physical attributes, however, and relied solely on his considerable skill and determination until Morbius, the Living Vampire, an atypical, scientifically created vampire, bit him and Blade was turned into something resembling a dhampir.
+He lacked superhuman physical attributes, however, and relied solely on his considerable skill and determination until Morbius, an atypical, scientifically created vampire, bit him and Blade was turned into something resembling a dhampir.
 Blade possesses superhuman strength, stamina, speed, agility, heightened senses, and a rapid healing factor that attacks any alien substances (chemicals/viruses) in his body.
 The healing factor also eliminates any chance of him being rendered helpless or maimed from the inside.
 Blade is unaffected by daylight and most other traditional vampire weaknesses.
 He also ages very slowly (although he is not immortal) and can preternaturally sense supernatural activity.

 When he was raised and trained by Jamal Afari, Blade learned everything about vampire lore, from their strengths to their weaknesses, and how he could use his powers and skills to hunt down vampires so he could fight and kill them.

 Blade is a master martial artist, mastering styles like boxing, capoeira, escrima, jeet kune do, hapkido, jujutsu, Shotokan karate, kung fu, and ninjutsu.
 He is also a skilled swordsman, marksman, and street-fighter.
 He is adept in the usage of throwing knives.
 He is highly knowledgeable about vampire lore as well as the supernatural.

 In "Dracula's Gauntlet", Blade and Deadpool are surrounded by monsters and Blade threatens to turn into a bat and leave Deadpool there to die.
 He may have all vampire powers, but feels conflicted about using the ones that make him seem less human.